Person dies after forklift accident in central Indiana

 PLAINFIELD, Ind.
-(AP) — Authorities say a person has died following an accident involving a forklift in central Indiana.
+(AP) — An Indianapolis man has been identified as the Amazon employee who died following an accident involving a forklift in central Indiana.

-Plainfield police Captain Jill Lees says officers responded Sunday afternoon to an Amazon Fulfillment Center and found fire department crews attempting to save the person.
+Plainfield police Capt.
+Jill Lees says officers responded Sunday afternoon to an Amazon Fulfillment Center and found emergency crews working on 59-year-old Philip Terry.
+He was pronounced dead at the scene.

-The identity of the person who died wasn’t immediately released and an autopsy was planned for Monday.
-The accident is under investigation.
+Lees said the investigation is in its early stages but police were treating the death as accidental.

+Amazon released a statement saying its thoughts are with Terry’s “family and loved ones during this very difficult time.”
+It says it will review its practices and protocols to ensure the well-being of its employees.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.